howisonlab/softcite-dataset/docs/setupInstructions.md

     ![Bad syntax example](/images/badSyntax.png)

+    If there are no errors, you will see a message that says how many items passed and how quickly.
+There will be no "BadSyntax" message.

 1. To find out exactly where the error in that particular file is, copy the line that begins with `python3 code/parseTurtle.py`… and run that as a command:

     `$ python3 code/parseTurtle.py -f data/individuals-<username>/<filename>.ttl`